Symmetric Matrices: Theory and Applications: Introduction

 \section{Introduction}

 Matrices are of the most important objects of mathematical applications.
 This text restricts to the symmetric ones for moderating the scope of this text, for aesthetic reasons, because of a long history and because there are still many applications.
 Symmetric matrices $(\alpha_{i j}) \in \mathbb{O}^{n \times n}$ ($\alpha_{i j} = \alpha_{j i}$) over an integral domain $\mathbb{O}$ with $1+1 \ne 0$ are nothing else but quadratic forms $q:M \to \mathbb{O}$ with respect to a basis $e_1,...,e_n$ of the $\mathbb{O}$-module $M$ (cf. section \ref{sec_quadraticforms}); the bijective correspondence given by the equations $2 \alpha_{i j} = q(e_i+e_j)-q(e_i)-q(e_j)$.\footnote{Don't worry if you don't understand this yet.
 It will be explained by Proposition \ref{prop_quadraticforms}.} Quadratic forms are used to define quadrics (i.e. conics; cf. section \ref{sec_quadrics}) which represent the most simple non-linear algebraic varieties.
 In dimension two and three quadrics were investigated already in the Greek-Hellenistic antiquity (s. \cite{Scriba}, sect.2.2.2, p.42 and sect.2.5.10, p.92).
 For instance, the notions "ellipse, parabola, hyperbola" were already used by Apollonios of Perge (262?-190 B.C.) in his extensive examinations of conics \cite{Apollonios}.
 In his "Recherches d'Arithm\'etique" of 1773-1775 (s. \cite{Lagrange}, p.695-758) J.L.
 Lagrange investigated binary quadratic forms $a x^2 + b x y + c y^2$ with arbitrary integral coefficients $a,b,c$.
 In 1795-1800 C.F.
 Gauss revealed much deeper results on binary quadratic forms\footnote{and also on ternary quadratic forms} in his "Disquisitiones Arithmeticae" \cite{Gauss}.
 Analytic aspects of binary quadratic forms were founded by P.G.L.
 Dirichlet in the 1830s and 1840s (s. \cite{DD}).
 In order to get a rather\footnote{See the comment at the end of subsection \ref{subsec_rational}!} complete theory of quadratic forms, H. Hasse in the 1920s and E. Witt in 1936, restricted the category of underlying rings to the category of fields.
 Since then an immense amount of literature on quadratic forms has appeared.
 (See e.g. the references of \cite{Cassels} to receive an impression!)
 This text deals with non-symmetric quadratic matrices, too.
-But essentially, it describes basic theory of symmetric matrices and yield applications to various fields like Numerical Analysis, Geometry and Cryptography.
+But essentially, it describes basic theory of symmetric matrices and yields applications to various fields like Numerical Analysis, Geometry, Statistics and Cryptography.
 For moderation of the scope of this text, the theory of hermitian matrices, though also very important for applications, will be omitted.
 For the reader's convenience there is an appendix about basic analytical and algebraical facts.
 Nevertheless, knowledge of the real numbers and rudiments of linear algebra would be helpful.
 The examples are - not only but also - meant to be (implicit or explicit) exercises; The reader should verify their assertions or solve the problems posed there.
+The first draft of this paper was written for a summer school in Sao Joao Del Rei, Brazil, 2014.
+In the meantime the author has used revised versions of it as a lecture script at his home university during several summer semesters.